-Small spaces, like awkward spaces, are found in homes of all sizes.
-We all have a hard time figuring out how to use the space and furnishing it appropriately for that function.
+Small space design is like design is like designing awkward spaces.
+Both are found in homes of all sizes and we all have a hard time figuring out how to use the space and how to furnish it appropriately for that function.
 Often, homeowners feel like their small spaces are overcrowded with furniture.
 Do you want to use your space to its fullest potential without feeling cramped?
 Keep reading!

 When I am challenged by a small space I always keep the scale of the furniture at the forefront of my mind.
 I recently finished a small space project that included a living/dining area.
 Initially, the homeowner thought the space was too small for a sofa.
 We decided to create a simple sitting area with chairs and ottomans.
 One the installation was complete, the homeowner realized that she needed more seating.
 I knew right away that a full-size sofa wasn’t going to be practical.
 We needed something smaller and opted for an apartment sofa.
 We “downsized” the sofa and made the seating arrangement work.